Ben0it-T/trello-board-exporter/README.md

 This script,
 - exports Board to XLSX document
-- exports all cards on the Board to DOCX documents
+- exports all cards on the Board to DOCX or PDF documents
 - exports all attachments

 ## Requirements